Network Resources for VMware Cloud Director Replicas

-To allow tenant VM replicas created in vCloud Director to communicate to each other after partial site failover or full site failover, the SP must configure the necessary number of networks in the properties of the Organization vDC that will be used as a target for tenant VM replicas.
-The tenant will be able to map source and target networks in the properties of the replication job that creates VM replicas in vCloud Director.
+To allow tenant VM replicas created in VMware Cloud Director to communicate to each other after partial site failover or full site failover, the SP must configure the necessary number of networks in the properties of the organization VDC that will be used as a target for tenant VM replicas.
+The tenant will be able to map source and target networks in the properties of the replication job that creates VM replicas in VMware Cloud Director.

-In addition, the SP must provide tenant VM replicas in vCloud Director with network resources that enable access to VM replicas over the network:
+In addition, the SP must provide tenant VM replicas in VMware Cloud Director with network resources that enable access to VM replicas over the network: